MFarmer/SweetSmash-Flash/README.md

 <h3>Known Bugs</h3>
 <ul>
 	<li>Rarely, the game will lock up after a player has made a move, which can only be fixed by refreshing the page.
 This tends to happen in the opening move of a game.</li>
+	<li>If a match of 4 or more sweets occurs during an automatic 'refilling' of the board (in other words, not something which occurred directly from a player move), a jelly bean appears at the location of the player's last move rather than where the 4+ match occurred.
+Fixing this will require refactoring the findRowMatches/findColMatches functions to better record and act on these occurrences.</li>
 </ul>